San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 ## How to participate
 You can contribute in several ways:
-* Edit these pages in your browser
+* You can edit these pages in your browser (click the pencil button at the upper right to start)
-* Fork or clone the repo and work offline
+* If you feel like a challenge, you can also Fork or clone the repo and work offline, but it's not necesary.
+There are some helpful instructions below, if you want to try that.
 * Open an issue in GitHub.
 This allows you to report a bug or make a suggestion without having to make the changes yourself.
 The [GitHub documentation](https://help.github.com/articles/creating-an-issue/) explains how to open an issue.

+## Edit in the Browser the Easy Way

+use the edit button to start.
+It's the one at the upper right with a symbol that looks like a pencil.
+When finished, scroll down to click **Commit Changes**.
+Then Click **Create Pull Request**.

-## Edit in the Browser
+## Edit in the Browser the Slightly Harder Way, by Creating Your Own Pull Request

 Before you edit this repo in your browser:
 * If you already have a GitHub account, log in.
 Otherwise, sign up at [https://github.com/join](https://github.com/join)
 * Review the docs to get an idea of what has been done so far